heylouise/bulma-starter-theme/readme.md

 ## Credit

-Built by heylouise.
+Built by Louise (Lou) Kozlevcar @heylouise.
 Inspired by years of building WordPress sites the old-fashioned way and wanting a clean, modern starting point.